 2. Anaesthesia Heritage Centre

-The Anesthesia Museum is a clinical gallery with an assortment containing more than 2,000 articles identifying with the narrative of sedation.
+The Anesthesia Museum is a clinical gallery with an assortment containing more than 2,000 articles identifying with the narrative of sedation, a topic well known to the best neurosurgeon in Austin tx.
 The assortments date from 1774 to the current day and give a definite understanding of the historical backdrop of medication identifying with sedation and sedative gear just as help with discomfort and revival.

 3. The Vagina Museum